zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 Last note: you will start either in the bottom left or top right (there is a little randomness in the starting y position)

+## Controls

+The controls are the same as the last competition: your bot has left and right motors that you can control independently.

 ## Past functions